Soso-h/markup_deliverables/01_research_compendium/README.md

 # My Reproducible Research Compendium

-## Week 4, excercise 2
+## Deliverable 4

-### Project Overview
+### Overview

-This folder present a full reproducible research compendium as required by exercise 2 of week 4.
+This folder present a full reproducible research compendium as deliverable 4 of this course.
 This compendium includes the reproduction of the simulation study from the paper
 **"[Introduction to Statistical Simulations in Health Research](https://bmjopen.bmj.com/content/10/12/e039921#T2)"** by Boulesteix et al. (2020).

-### Purpose/Background

-The goal of this exercise is to learn how to create a reproducible research compendium using Quarto, focusing on best practices for reproducibility, version control, and research transparency.

 ### Contents

-The project is structured as follows:
+The project deliverable is structured as follows:

 -   **data/**: Contains the five data set used for the simulation
 -   **scripts/**: the original R scripts of the study